revoltchat/documentation/docs/faq/federation.md

 ## Short Answer

-In terms of **specification**, Revolt is meant to be an alternative to things like Discord and Rocket, not Matrix.
+In terms of **specification**, Revolt is meant to be an alternative to things like Discord and XMPP, not Matrix.
 Matrix does federation and does it well, we do not intend to compete with it.

 In terms of **the situation**, we started the project when none of us even knew what federation was, so it was never even considered from the start.
 Although we have other reasons for not including it now as below.